 These and related requirements are expanded upon and mandated through CIT’s Corporate Credit Card Policy and Corporate Credit Card Procedures of which all CIT staff are required to comply with.

 CIT is committed to the principles and practices as outlined in the Public Sector Management Standard 2006 Part 7.1 - Travel - domestic and international as covered by Division 10.2 of the Public Sector Management Standard 2016 (refer section 113(1)(l)).

-CIT staff must ensure that all official CIT travel arrangements are efficient, effective and ethical, and that official staff travel is only undertaken in order to meet CIT's strategic goals and operational requirements.
+CIT staff must ensure that all official CIT travel is efficient, effective and ethical, and that official staff travel is only undertaken in order meet operational requirements.